DanielMartinus/Konfetti/README.md

 ## Report an issue

-Did you find an issue?
-- Want to fix it yourself?
+- Did you find an issue and want to fix it yourself?
 See [Contribute](#contribute) for more information
 - Want to report an issue?
 You can do that [here](https://github.com/DanielMartinus/Konfetti/issues?q=is%3Aissue).
 By adding as much details when reporting the issue and steps to reproduce you improve the change it will be solved quickly.

 ## License